-The Audit Committee is expected to be established in accordance with Section 3(a)(58)(A) and Rule 10A-3 under the Exchange Act.
-The responsibilities of our Audit Committee will be more fully described in our Audit Committee charter.
-We anticipate that our Audit Committee, among other duties. will:
+The Audit Committee was established in accordance with Section 3(a)(58)(A) and Rule 10A-3 under the Exchange Act.
+The responsibilities of our Audit Committee are more fully described in our Audit Committee charter.
+Among other duties, the Audit Committee:

-- assist the Board in its oversight of (i) the conduct of our financial reporting process, including by overviewing the integrity of the financial reports and other financial information provided by us to any governmental or regulatory body or the public, (ii) the performance of Vitesse's accounting, internal control over financial reporting and internal audit functions and (iii) the performance of our outside auditor, including their qualifications and independence, and the annual independent audit of our financial statements: - review the annual audit and the annual audit report of the outside auditor; - review financial reports, internal controls and financial reporting and accounting risk exposures; - prior to public release, discuss with management and the outside auditor, as appropriate, earnings press releases and financial information and earnings guidance provided to analysts and to rating agencies; - review periodically with management the code of business conduct and ethics and other compliance and ethics programs; - review accounting policies and system of internal controls; - appoint, evaluate, compensate and oversee the work of the outside auditor; - consider and pre-approve, as appropriate, all auditing and non-auditing services provided by the outside auditor; - review our internal audit plan, including approval of the risk assessment methodology used in its development and the responsibilities, budget and staffing of both the outside and internal auditors; - review legal and regulatory matters that may have a material impact on our financial statements and internal controls; - confer with our independent petroleum reservoir engineering firm and review with management, including our internal reserves personnel, and the independent petroleum reservoir engineering firm the preparation of our oil and gas reserves report, the process by which our oil and gas reserves are estimated and reported and the associated disclosure; and - retain independent outside professional advisors, as needed.
+- assists the Board in its oversight of (i) the conduct of our financial reporting process, including by overviewing the integrity of the financial reports and other financial information provided by us to any governmental or regulatory body or the public, (ii) the performance of Vitesse's accounting, internal control over financial reporting and internal audit functions and (iii) the performance of our outside auditor, including their qualifications and independence, and the annual independent audit of our financial statements: - reviews the annual audit and the annual audit report of the outside auditor; - reviews financial reports, internal controls and financial reporting and accounting risk exposures; - prior to public release, discusses with management and the outside auditor, as appropriate, earnings press releases and financial information and earnings guidance provided to analysts and to rating agencies; - reviews periodically with management the code of business conduct and ethics and other compliance and ethics programs; - reviews accounting policies and system of internal controls; - appoints, evaluates, compensates and oversees the work of the outside auditor; - considers and pre-approves, as appropriate, all auditing and non-auditing services provided by the outside auditor; - reviews our internal audit plan, including approval of the risk assessment methodology used in its development and the responsibilities, budget and staffing of both the outside and internal auditors: - reviews legal and regulatory matters that may have a material impact on our financial statements and internal controls; - confers with our independent petroleum reservoir engineering firm and review with management, including our internal reserves personnel, and the independent petroleum reservoir engineering firm the preparation of our oil and gas reserves report, the process by which our oil and gas reserves are estimated and reported and the associated disclosure; and - retains independent outside professional advisors, as needed.

-The Audit Committee is expected to have at least three members and is expected to consist entirely of independent directors, each of whom will meet the independence requirements set forth in the listing standards of the NYSE and Rule 10A-3 under the Exchange Act.
-Each member of the Audit Committee will be financially literate, and at least one member of the Audit Committee will have accounting and related financial management expertise and satisfy the criteria to be an "audit committee financial expert" under the rules and regulations of the SEC, as those qualifications are interpreted by our Board in its business judgment.
-Upon completion of the Spin-Off, we expect our
+The Audit Committee consists of Mr. Stein, Ms. Adamany, Mr. O'Leary and Ms. Osborn, with Mr. Stein serving as chair.
+The Audit Committee consists entirely of independent directors, each of whom meet the independence requirements set forth in the listing standards of the NYSE and Rule 10A-3 under the Exchange Act.
+Each member of the Audit Committee is financially literate, and Mr. Stein and Ms. Adamany have the accounting and related financial management expertise and satisfy the criteria to be an "audit committee financial expert" under the rules and regulations of the SEC, as those qualifications are interpreted by our Board in its business judgment.